Bats - The Misunderstood Heroes Of The Natural World

 “There are things known and there are things unknown, and in between are the doors of perception”

-Not many other creatures suffer from people’s perceptions as much as Bats do.
+Not many other creatures suffer from people’s perceptions as much as bats do.
 Their reputation well & truly precedes them.
-So, why do modest little Bats have such a bad name?
+So, why do modest little bats have such a bad name?

 According to Dr Miles Carroll, Deputy Director and Head of Research & Development Institute of Public Health England…